A.C.E (South Korean band): 2021–2022: Added management agency, Siren: Dawn, Changer: Dear Eris, and military enlistments

 On February 5, 2021, it was announced that Swing Entertainment would co-manage A.C.E alongside Beat Interactive.
 Swing Entertainment will be in charge of artist's domestic broadcasting appearances, while Beat Interactive is in charge of production, global marketing, artist care management and fan marketing.

 On April 16, 2021, A.C.E released the collaboration single "Down", featuring Grey.

-A.C.E released their fifth extended play Siren: Dawn on June 23, 2021, with the lead single "Higher".
+A.C.E released their fifth five-track EP Siren: Dawn on June 23, 2021, with the lead single "Higher".
 The EP was praised by NME, which stated: "Keep an eye on this headstrong quintet, because there's no question they'll surprise us in the years to come."

 A.C.E released "Spark" as part of the original soundtrack for boys' love Korean drama Light on Me on July 8, 2021.
 Their participation on the song showed support for the LGBTQ+ community.
 Leader Jun said of the release, "Just like how all of our fans, CHOICE, are different in their own special ways, we know that there [are] a range of different ways to love among all kinds of people in this world which we acknowledge and respect."

 A.C.E released their second repackaged album Changer: Dear Eris on September 2, 2021, with the lead single "Changer".

 On August 20, 2021, it was announced that Wow would enlist for his mandatory military service on September 10, 2021, as a public service worker.
 On September 23, 2021, Donghun enlisted for his military service as a public service worker.
 On February 7, 2022, Jun enlisted for his military service as an active duty soldier.
-On April 11, 2022, Kim Byeong-kwan enlisted for his military service as a member of KATUSA, the second K-pop idol to do so after Day6's Young K. On August 16, 2022, Chan enlisted for his military service as an active duty soldier.
+On April 11, 2022, Kim Byeongkwan enlisted for his military service as a member of KATUSA, the second K-pop idol to do so after Day6's Young K. On August 16, 2022, Chan enlisted for his military service as an active duty soldier.

 On June 9, 2023, Wow was officially discharged from military service.
 On June 22, 2023, Donghun was discharged from military service, and on the 25th, he completed his first schedule with Wow after returning.
 On August 6, 2023, Jun was discharged from military service, and on the 8th, he completed his first schedule with Wow after returning.
-On October 13, 2023, Kim Byeong-kwan completed his first schedule after being discharged from military service.
-On February 15, 2024, Kang Yu-chan completed his first schedule after being discharged from military service.
+On October 13, 2023, Kim Byeongkwan completed his first schedule after being discharged from military service.
+On February 15, 2024, Kang Yuchan completed his first schedule after being discharged from military service.